mdalzell/mattdalzell.com/src/content/about.md

 * As a senior software engineer on the Member Experience team, lead development of a consumer-facing React application responsible for nine figures of annual loan originations.
 * Collaborated with internal stakeholders in product, design, and customer service to extend the functionality of a loan servicing application within Bread's financing platform.
-* Implemented scope-based access control using Okta's React SDK.
+* Implemented scope-based access control using Okta's React SDK in order to give specific authorized individuals the ability to take restricted actions upon loans.
 * Automated deployment of React applications by writing a python script to configure LaunchDarkly feature flags via REST API requests.
 * Lead a working group that created an online training course covering Bread's frontend tech stack, architecture, and infrastructure in order to help better onboard new engineers.
 * Designed and implemented the public REST API interface for a Go microservice that handles loan payments and autopay enrollment.
-* Wrote a coding prompt that is used for frontend and mobile engineer interviews across the organization.
+* Lead a cross-team effort to improve Bread's engineer interview experience by creating new questions to assess a candidate's frontend coding and system design ability in a fair and unbiased manner.
-* Audited Flutter code written by a third party contracting company and consolidated the findings into a presentation for the senior leadership team.
+* Audited mobile application code written by a third party contracting company and consolidated the findings into a presentation for the senior leadership team.
 * Won first place in Bread's "Shark Tank" competition by pitching a feature prototype to senior executive leadership.

 ### BMW Technology Corporation